pgr-workshop/pgr-workshop.github.io/index.md

 subtitle: <b>Structure, Causality, Probability</b><br><br>NeurIPS 2019 workshop.
 Friday Dec.
 13, Vancouver.
 ---

+Submit your questions for the speakers and the panel [HERE](https://docs.google.com/forms/d/e/1FAIpQLSfEWOlTyjzbbbOB7r0665ReqYsBjoPiYFFUnZetz6_mnjq09A/viewform?usp=sf_link)!

 ### Overview
 Many perception tasks can be cast as ‘inverse problems’ where the input signal is  the outcome of a causal process and perception is to invert that process.
 For example in visual object perception, the image is caused by an object and